ljdooley/Dopamenu/readme.md

 ## Features
 * In mobile the menu collapses down to an accordion, where each content section can be expanded and collapsed by clicking on the section name (main course, appetizer, etc).
-* Used flexbox to rearrange content areas as the screen changes size
 * Used media queries to switch from a one-column mobile layout to a two column desktop layout.
+* Flexbox was used to make the two column layout responsive to different screen size, and to rearrange the order of the content when on desktop.
+On mobile the main course section is before the sauces and sides section, but on desktop the main course section is after the sauces and sides section.
 * Used ":nth child" CSS to style the bullet points on unordered lists to alternate between circle and disk.

 # Acknowledgments